 Press the flap to open it.
 Open the flap fully until it engages.

-When you insert the fuel pipe nozzle, a spring loaded inhibitor will open if the correct size nozzle is detected.
-This will prevent filling up with the wrong fuel.
+When you insert the fuel nozzle, a spring loaded inhibitor will open if the correct size nozzle is detected.
+This helps to avoid filling up with the wrong fuel.